gunesmes/rf-workshop-bilbao/README.md

-# Workshop with Robot Framework for Visual Regression Testing
+# Autonomous (Visual Regression) Testing with Robot Framework

 This repository consist is compilation of various examples of features which helps to bring test automation into testing autonomy via introducing visual testing.